Configuring policies in SaaS Guard

 All users can view the policies and their mapping to projects.
 Navigate to the policies page in Guard to see the list of policies and their high level details.

-Click on a policy name in the table to view its full details, including the exact list of activated detectors, their threshold levels, and any custom detector regular expressions.
+Click on a policy name in the table to view its full details, including the exact list of activated guardrails, any custom detectors, and the flagging sensitivity.

 Creating a custom policy

-Use the sliders to set the Threshold Level for flagging for that defense category.
-This is the confidence level at which the category detectors will flag the request contents if a threat is detected with that level of confidence or higher.
+Use the slider to set the Flagging sensitivity.
+This sets the confidence threshold level at which the guardrail detectors will flag the request contents as a threat.

-Once you are happy with your detector and threshold level configuration then save the policy.
+Once you are happy with your guardrail and flagging sensitivity configuration then save the policy.

 Assigning policies to projects